PSU-CS-300-Fall2015/Ellis_Finn_Taurus/README.md

 mkdir -p ~/.taurus/messages
 ```

+Update the variable `KEY` in taunet.py to your actual encryption key.

 ### Receiving Messages

-Start the daemon with `./taurusd.py`.
+Start the daemon with `./taurusd.py &`.
 It will decrypt any received messages and write them into files in `~/.taurus/messages`, named after their senders and timestamps.
-Information is logged to `~/.taurus/taurusd.log`.
+Any messages which can't be decrypted with the key in `taunet.py` and parsed using the specified version of TauNet are discarded (with the reason logged).
+No other message filtering or verification is performed.
+Information, including sender IPs, is logged to `~/.taurus/taurusd.log`.

 ### Sending Messages